robenkleene/development-references/languages/python/python-dependency-management.md

 # Python Dependency Management

-Since `pyenv` only manages different Python versions, it doesn't manage their dependencies at the same time.
-So as long as we're only using one version of Python, it provides no benefits.
+- `pyenv` only manages Python executable versions, not dependencies (unlike similar programs like `ruby-version` and `nvm`).
+So since we're only using one Python version this provides no benefit, so Python is installed via Homebrew.

-For now, we're just using the Homebrew version of `python` (which seems to install `python` and `python3`?).
-And then installing `pip` dependencies with `pip install --usr`.
-This at least provides some separation between user installed dependencies.
+- Python global dependencies should be installed with `pip install --usr`.